 Creates a new variable when you run a task.
 If you create a variable and then use it in several different tasks, you can change the variable once and update every task at the same time.
 The action allows to create both a global variable and a local one within a task.
-Local variables can also be generated by means of creating a list of local variables (see Local variables tab solution).
+Local variables can also be generated by means of creating a list of local variables (see Local variables tab see of task editor).